The log minimal model program for K\"ahler $3$-folds: Preliminaries

-\begin{theorem}\cite[Theorem 3.3]{DO22} Let $(X,B)$ be a dlt pair, where $X$ is a $\mbQ$-factorial compact K\"ahler $3$-fold.
-Then any sequence of $K_X+B$ flips is finite. \end{theorem}
+\begin{theorem}\cite[Theorem 1.12]{DO23} Let $(X,B)$ be a dlt pair, where $X$ is a $\mbQ$-factorial compact K\"ahler $3$-fold.
+Then any sequence of $(K_X+B)$-flips is finite. \end{theorem}

-\begin{proposition} Let $(X, B)$ be a klt pair and $f:X\to Y$ a projective surjective morphism between two normal compact analytic varieties.
-If $\dim X\<3$, then we can run a relative $(K_X+B)$-MMP over $Y$ which terminates with either a minimal model or a Mori fiber space, according to whether $K_X+B$ is pseudo-effective over $Y$ or not.
-Moreover, if $Y$ is a K\"ahler variety and $X=X_0\bir X_1\bir\cdots \bir X_n\cdots$ are the steps of a $(K_X+B)$-MMP over $Y$, then every $X_i$ is a K\"ahler variety for $i\>0$; additionally, if $\psi:X_n\to Y'$ is a Mori fiber space over $Y$, then $Y'$ is also K\"ahler. \end{proposition}
+\begin{proposition} Let $(X, B)$ be a $\mbQ$-factorial dlt pair and $f:X\to Y$ a projective surjective morphism between two normal compact analytic varieties.
+If $\dim X\<3$, then we can run a relative $(K_X+B)$-MMP over $Y$ which terminates either with a minimal model or a Mori fiber space, according to whether $K_X+B$ is pseudo-effective over $Y$ or not.
+Moreover, if $Y$ is a K\"ahler variety and $X=X_0\bir X_1\bir\cdots \bir X_n\cdots$ are the steps of a $(K_X+B)$-MMP over $Y$, then every $X_i$ is a $\mbQ$-factorial K\"ahler variety for $i\>0$; additionally, if $\psi:X_n\to Y'$ is a Mori fiber space over $Y$, then $Y'$ is also K\"ahler. \end{proposition}